COURSE GUIDE

 Is this course for you?

-This qualification reflects the role of workers who develop and facilitate programs for young people through a range of community-based programs designed to address the social, behavioural, health, wellbeing, developmental and protection needs of young people.
+This qualification reflects the role of workers who develop and facilitate programs for young people (aged 12–24) through a range of community-based programs designed to address their social, behavioural, health, wellbeing, developmental, and protection needs.
+This work may be undertaken through employment in community, government, and youth sector agencies, with workers responsible for implementing the policies and guidelines of their employing organisation.
+They are largely self-directed, with autonomous decision-making capacity under the indirect supervision of a manager.

 This work may be undertaken through employment in community, government and youth sector agencies and workers are responsible for implementing policies and guidelines of the employing organisation.
 They are largely self-directed with autonomous decision-making capacity under the indirect supervision of a manager.